Access Control Card - A technology-based ID card or badge that is presented to a reader to control access to and from a facility.

 Adhesive PVC Stock - Most adhesive stock is CR-79 in size, 3.303" by 2.051" with either paper or mylar backing.
-Ideal for recyucling previously issued and pritned RFID cards, ot placement onto thicker clamshelll style RFID cards.
+Ideal for recycling previously issued and printed RFID cards, or placement onto thicker clamshelll style RFID cards.
 Once the stock is printed on, the backing is peeled off and affixed to the CR-80 technology card stock.
 The smaller format allows for easier placement.
-Remember to slot punch the adhesive card prior to placing our your slotted technology card.
+Remember to slot punch the adhesive card before placing on your slotted technology card.

 Composite PVC - Polyvinyl chloride that is combined with polyester making it more durable so it can be used in lamination systems where heat would typically damage 100% PVC.
 The most widely used plastic material for laminated PVC ID cards and badges that are punched for use with strap clips and lanyards.

 Credit Card Size (aka CR-80) - The industry standard size for PVC produced identification badges and cards.
 (2-1/8” x 3-3/8”).
 Most credit cards are 30 MIL thick, however other common thicknesses include 10 and 20 MIL.

 Dye Sublimation Printing - is a printing process that uses heat to transfer color from monochrome or multi-panel colored printer ribbon onto PVC card stock.
 A typical ribbon is made of CMYKO: Cyan, Magenta, Yellow, Black (K for carbon), and Overlay (1-micron thin protective layer).
 The dye/colors penetrate the card slightly, allowing one color to fuse with another.